Blind Ptychography: Uniqueness and Ambiguities: Introduction

-To begin with, even with a complete prior information of the mask/illumination, we have shown in a recent work \cite{ptych-unique} that twin-image ambiguity does arise if the Fresnel number of the commonly used Fresnel illumination takes on certain values, resulting in poor reconstruction and hinting on the benefits of avoiding symmetry and increasing complexity of the mask.

-A simple way to avoid symmetry and increase complexity is to use a random mask.
-Random masking is a form of coded aperture and has found applications in many imaging modalities and significant improvements on imaging qualities \cite{AH, Alm, BWW, rand, rpi, meta1, meta3,ptycho-rpi, random-aperture, diffuser, RCM, random-coding, meta2, Spread, Fucai1,Fucai2,Horisaki1,Horisaki2}.
+First of all, even with a complete prior information of the mask/illumination, we have shown in a recent work \cite{ptych-unique} that twin-image ambiguity does arise if the Fresnel number of the commonly used Fresnel illumination takes on certain values, resulting in poor reconstruction and hinting on the benefits of avoiding symmetry and increasing complexity of the mask.
+A simple way to avoid symmetry and increase complexity is to use a random mask for illumination.
+Random masking is a form of coded aperture and has found applications in many imaging modalities and significant improvements on imaging qualities \cite{AH, Alm, BWW, rand, rpi, meta1, meta3,ptycho-rpi, random-aperture, diffuser, RCM, random-coding, meta2, Spread, Fucai1,Fucai2,Horisaki1,Horisaki2, rPIE17, optimal, ptych-unique,March16}.

-For standard nonptychographic phase retrieval, the capability of a randomly coded aperture in removing all the ambiguities, including the translation and twin-image ambiguities, was rigorously analyzed in \cite{unique}.
+For nonptychographic phase retrieval, the capability of a randomly coded aperture in removing all the ambiguities, including the translation and twin-image ambiguities, was rigorously analyzed in \cite{unique}.
 Moreover, uniqueness theory for blind phase retrieval with a plain and a randomly coded diffraction pattern has been developed in \cite{pum} which assumes slight prior knowledge about the phase range of the random mask.
 In other words, with a plain and a randomly coded diffraction pattern one can uniquely and simultaneously determine both the unknown object and the unknown mask.
 In contrast, in blind ptychography we work with just one unknown mask which is more challenging.
-As random masks are typically harder to calibrate (but easier to fabricate) than a deterministic mask, blind ptychography and phase retrieval is of particular interest when a random mask is used.
+As random masks are typically harder to calibrate (but easier to fabricate) than a deterministic mask, blind ptychography and phase retrieval is particularly useful when a random mask is used.

-Another well known problem in blind ptychography since the early days is that blind ptychography with the raster scan (Fig. \ref{fig0}) is susceptible to periodic artifacts attributed to the regularity and symmetry of the scan positions \cite{probe09}.

-This paper concerns the uniqueness question for blind ptychography with a randomly phased mask or illumination.
-Even with a random mask, our uniqueness theory requires certain object and mask prior constraints.
+This paper concerns the uniqueness question for blind ptychography with a randomly phased mask under certain prior information.
 We exhibit examples to show these priors are in some sense necessary.
-Moreover, we aim to characterize a general class of measurement schemes that avoid the pitfalls of the raster scan.
+Moreover, we aim to characterize a general class of measurement schemes that avoid the pitfalls of the regular raster scan shown in Figure \ref{fig0} (see Examples \ref{ex6} and \ref{ex5}).